• Facebook

 How to Make it Ahead of Time:

 You can prepare the stuffing ahead of time.
-Let it cool, then stuff and wrap the pork tenderloin in prosciutto.
+Let it cool, then stuff and wrap the pork loin in prosciutto.
 When you’re ready to bake, simply follow the baking instructions above.

 Nutrition